FlowLLM-AI/flowllm/docs/configuration.md

 ### Environment Variable Loading

-LLMFlow automatically loads environment variables from:
+flowllm automatically loads environment variables from:
 1. System environment
 2. `.env` file in the current directory
 3. `.env` file in the project root